AidanSpeakss/streamer-mode-for-firefox/README.md

 - Removed console.logs from code

 **Upcoming Updates:**
-- Add check for tab title.
-- Make options page more accessible.
 - Find and implement workaround to hide tab title during load.
-- Fix for "Doesn't modify text in certain circumstances"
 - External site for unsupported URL's and module to check site every 24 hours for new unsupported URL's and store them in browser storage
 - Performance Improvements
 - Button to toggle tool on/off